Employment assignments

 Intracompany transfer

-The intracompany transfer visa is available to employees transferring temporarily to Spain from a related company outside of the EU.
+The intracompany transfer permit (ICT permit) is available to employees transferring temporarily to Spain from a related company outside the EU.

 This type of permit applies to both company employees and independent contractors.
-It can be granted for a maximum duration of three years (as long as the duration of the assignment in Spain is also equal to that time period) and may be extended for two years.
-However, in practice, social security treaties between Spain and other countries will establish the maximum time period the employee may remain in Spain under this type of permit (e.g., the agreement on social security between Spain and the US establishes a maximum five-year period).
-In situations where countries do not have a treaty on social security with Spain, the current limitation as to the full duration of the permit is three years.
+It can be granted for the duration of the assignment up to a maximum duration of three years and may be extended/obtained for an additional two years depending on the type of permit processed and the given circumstances of the case.
+However, in practice, social security conventions/agreements between Spain and other countries will establish the maximum period the employee may remain in Spain under this type of permit (e.g., the convention on social security between Spain and the US establishes a maximum five-year period but other conventions, e.g. Spain/Mexico establish a maximum of four years ).
+In situations where countries do not have a treaty on social security with Spain, the current limitation as to the full duration of the EU ICT permit is three years.
 The following conditions, among others, must be met:

-• The employee's length of service in a company of the multinational group must be at least three months prior to the assignment to Spain, and they must have a university degree or, alternatively, at least three years general work experience in the same field of activity.
+• The employee's length of service in a company of the multinational group must be at least three months prior to the assignment to Spain, and they must have a university or postgraduate degree or, alternatively, at least three years general work experience equivalent to such degree in the same field of activity/position.

-• During the employee's temporary transfer/assignment, their employment or service agreement relationship (payroll and social security payments) must be maintained in the transferring country, if possible.
+• During the employee's temporary transfer/assignment, their employment or service agreement relationship (payroll and social security payments) must be maintained in the transferring country, if possible by virtue of the mentioned conventions/agreements between the given country and Spain.

 Local hire highly skilled professional work permits